v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 DAE Tools Plotter
 -----------------

-The simulation/optimisation results can be easily plotted using the **DAE Tools Plotter** application.
+The simulation/optimisation results can be plotted using the **DAE Tools Plotter** application.
 Several types of plots are supported: Matplotlib-based 2D, animated 2D, auto-update 2D plots, user-defined plot, plot from the user-specified data, Mayavi 3D plot, and VTK file plot.
 After choosing a desired type, a **Choose variable** (given in :numref:`Figure-GetStarted-5`)